cpske/ISP/index.md

 [Import and Export Data](django/data-import-export)
 </td>
 <td markdown="span">
-How to create "starter" data so that others can easily set-up and use your Django application.
+Save database table data to a text file and import it again.
+This can be used to provide "starter" data so others can easily set-up and use your Django application.
 </td>
 </tr>